microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ## PARAMETERS

 ### -CapacityId
-The capacity object id which a workspace will be assigined to
+The capacity object id which a workspace will be assigined to.
+If CapacityId is set to "00000000-0000-0000-0000-000000000000", the workspace will be migrated to shared capacity.

 ```yaml
 Type: Guid